SemgaDeveloper/xiri/README.md

 XIRI-WM IS IN VERY EARLY DEVELOPMENT BY UNEXPERIENCED PERSON, SO YOU WILL MEET BUGS THAT WILL BE FIXED LATER.
-I'M ALREADY BUSY ON IMPROVING USER EXPERIENCE BECAUSE EVENTS NOW SO BUGGY AND WM SOMETIMES SCROLLS WINDOWS BY ITSELF + I WILL MAKE IT MORE CUSTOMIZABLE IN FUTURE
+I'M ALREADY BUSY ON IMPROVING USER EXPERIENCE BECAUSE EVENTS NOW SO BUGGY.
+I ALREADY FIXED ISSUES WHEN WM COULD SCROLL WINDOWS BY ITLSEF + IMPROVED SCROLLING A LITTLE BIT BUT IT STILL CAN BE REWORKED IN FUTURE.
+ALSO CURRENTLY I'M BUSY ON ADDING MORE FEATURES.
 Thank you for supporting and testing xiri-wm!
 Because for now it's so unfinished and in active development.
+All credits to me and my contributor - neko-qt, special thank to him, because he reworked whole code of my wm and gave me idea how to continue, if he wasn't here, i will probably still struggle trying to do usable keyboard input, windows monocle tiling and other many things.
+How to get started:
 To get started, clone the repository by using git and then change directory to xiri.
-After all you can type "make help" to see what make file can do (Credits to neko-qt, he made make file and recoded almost everything in my window manager).
-But the make file still has some unfinished/not working stuff that will be fixed soon.
+After all you can type "make help" to see what make file can do (Credits to neko-qt, he made make file).
-If you want to run window manager, type "make xephyr" (xephyr installed required).
+If you want to run window manager isolated, then type "make xephyr" (xephyr installed required).
+Else if you want to run it directly and use, check the installation tutorial at the bottom of README.md
 Keybinds:
 Mod + Enter - open xterm (xterm installed required) Mod + D - open rofi (rofi installed required)